-On May 5 you can return to the intricate world of The Last Kingdom when Season 2 premieres on Netflix.
+On April 26, viewers can return to the intricate world of The Last Kingdom when Season 4 premieres on Netflix.
 As you settle in to watch the continuing clash between the Anglo-Saxons and the Danes, you may find yourself asking, is The Last Kingdom based on a true story?
 While the show is an adaptation of the historical fiction novels The Saxon Stories by Bernard Cornwell, there is a grain of truth in Uhtred's journey to claim his birthright.

-Cornwell told The Guardian, "It's about the origins of England, how these different kingdoms come together, and it is told through the eyes of this fictitious character, bringing in ideas of revenge, identity and quest, mixing that with real history."
+In Oct.
+2015, Cornwell told The Guardian of the series, "It's about the origins of England, how these different kingdoms come together, and it is told through the eyes of this fictitious character, bringing in ideas of revenge, identity and quest, mixing that with real history."

-Uhtred is fictional, but he interacts with many important figures from England's past, including Alfred and his son Athelstan.
+The show's hero, Uhtred, is fictional, but he interacts with many important figures from England's past, including the now deceased Alfred and his son Athelstan.
 A big part of The Last Kingdom's appeal is the way it mixes history with fiction to tell a story that is brutal, daring, and, above all, compelling.
 There's no need for the series to stick entirely to the facts.
 It can encourage viewers to delve deeper into the birth of England without turning itself into a history book.

 Like all of the best historical fiction series, The Last Kingdom knows when to draw on the momentous battles and trials of the past, and when to embellish history with well-earned character moments.
 For history buffs, the series truly does present the best of both worlds.